GreninjaBoy23D/Capstone-Respiretory/docs/requirments.md

 - Given that..., when..., then....
 - **Source:** My Own Decision

+The tool SHOULD be able to detect incompatible ROM files used and report them without crashing.
+- Category: Reliability.
+- Given that the tool...., when the...., then.....
+- Given that..., when..., then....
+- **Source:** Outside Source

 The tool MUST be available to download as a packaged ZIP file from the GitHub page.
 - Category: Accessibility.
 - Given that the tool is available as a package when the user wants to download the tool, then all assets of the tool will be accessible to the user, since all the files of the tool will be in the package all together.